HAN-oQo/RL_for_2048/README.md

 ---
 ## Results
+My average score in 2048 game is  4000~5000.(I'm not good at this game)

-The rendered result of playing 2048 with DQN agent.
+The rendered result of playing 2048 with DQN agent.(Score: 6036)
 ![DQN_result](./gifs/game_play_dqn.gif)

+Training Logs of DQN agent.

 should add logs / best score
 add release